riolp9991/alphorder/README.md

 ```python
 from alphorder import Alphorder
 ```
-This way you have imported the class that contains the methods to order your folders
+This way you have imported the class that contains the methods to sort your folders

 ### Alphabetic order